astropuffin/oakmtg.club/content/english/candidates/elena-condes.md

 Condes has a whopping TWENTY-SIX current, active Alameda County Superior Court judges endorsing her, and an additional four retired Alameda County Superior Court judges (including the newest Oakland Police Commissioner Forte-Harbin).
 In comparison, her opponent has endorsements from two current and one retired Alameda County Superior Court judge.

-In terms of county and state politicians whose turf spans our county, many are withholding judgement: State Assemblymembers Buffy Wicks and Rob Bonta both endorsed both candidates, as did Alameda County Supervisors Keith Carson and Nate Miley.
+In terms of county and state politicians whose turf spans our county, many are withholding judgment: State Assemblymembers Buffy Wicks and Rob Bonta both endorsed both candidates, as did Alameda County Supervisors Keith Carson and Nate Miley.

 However, there are several county and state politicians who endorsed Condes alone.
 Notably, Supervisors Richard Valle and Wilma Chan endorsed only Condes.
 If you haven’t heard of Supervisor Chan, look her up - she held stints in the State Assembly AND the State Senate, and is basically the only county supervisor to ask any kind of probing questions around our county budget.
 Super badass.
 Also, State Senator Nancy Skinner (whose district includes Oakland) has only endorsed Condes.
 (Condes’s opponent also has a State Senator endorsement, but from the San Francisco district.)